Okta End User MCP server

 The key status changes to Active.

-Go to the Okta API Scopes tab and assign the necessary scopes to the integration.
-The connection requires the following scopes at a minimum:
+Go to the Okta API Scopes tab and assign the necessary scopes to the app integration.
+The connection requires the following minimum scopes:

 • okta.logs.read